MaxKho/InSightMail/README.md

 # InSightMail
-Email navigation tool for the visually impaired
+Email navigation tool for the visually impaired.